-Jeff is a partner in the Litigation practice and chair of the Antitrust and Competition practice.
+Jeff is a trial attorney with the Litigation practice and chair of the Antitrust & Competition group.
 He is a litigator with comprehensive experience in antitrust, white collar criminal defense, and complex civil litigation.
 Over the course of his career, he has handled more than 40 criminal and civil jury trials as first chair and 15 appellate arguments nationwide.
 Jeff conducts negotiations for various high-profile professionals in law and media.
-He counsels corporations, trade associations, health care and life sciences companies, sports leagues and individuals.
+He counsels corporations, trade associations, healthcare and life sciences companies, sports leagues, and individuals.
 With an expansive criminal defense practice, he oversees white collar prosecutions involving antitrust, money laundering, fraud, perjury, forfeiture, and tax evasion charges.
-He also handles major Racketeer Influenced and Corrupt Organizations (RICO) Act, Foreign Corrupt Practices Act and conspiracy indictments.
+He also handles major Racketeer Influenced and Corrupt Organizations (RICO) Act, Foreign Corrupt Practices Act, and conspiracy indictments.
 Jeff successfully represents clients who are the subjects of independent counsel investigations, including for former White House officials and employees.
-In his civil litigation practice, he counsels in connection with antitrust, fraud, tort, breach of contract, health care, class action, privacy, FCRA, Qui Tam and defamation cases.
+In his civil litigation practice, he counsels in connection with antitrust, fraud, tort, breach of contract, healthcare, class action, privacy, FCRA, Qui Tam, and defamation cases.
 Jeff was formerly an attorney with the Federal Trade Commission.